SupremeFFS/sql-data-exporter/README.md

 Clone the repository and in the command line run: python main.py and it will pull the SQL data and create a file specified in the config.json.

-## Example config, anything after the # are comments
+## Example config with comments.
+See the repo config.json file for an actucal example.
 ```json
 {
     "DATABASE": {